GUNN HIGH SCHOOL STUDENT ACTIVITIES

 • Participate in all SEC/ School/ District committee meetings as assigned

-• Runs or is a member of SEC Event Teams as they relate to officer position.
+• Runs or is a member of SEC Event Teams.

 • Work well with your peers and try to improve Gunn